 That’s it!
 Congratulations and great work on creating this beautiful project!

 Vintage freestanding lace embroidery designs

-If you’re looking for more beautiful lace designs, check out our large selection of freestanding lace here.
+If you’re looking for more beautiful lace designs, check out our large selection of freestanding lace by clicking here.
 We’re proud to say that our vintage lace designs are a piece of embroidery history.
 Created by our family for the wedding industry in the 1950s, each design was manually crafted one stitch at a time by European Schiffli Masters.